Expat or Foreigner Divorce in Singapore: 10 Legal Issues to Consider

 This means that the spouse who relied on the Dependant’s Pass to reside in Singapore, would no longer have a right to remain in Singapore after the expiration of their Short-Term Visit Pass, which would be issued upon the cancellation of the Dependant’s Pass.

 The Short-Term Visit Pass will generally allow you to stay in Singapore for a period up to 90 days.
-Any Letter of Consent or Work Permit obtained through the Dependant’s Pass will be cancelled as well.
+Any Employment Pass, S Pass or Work Permit obtained through the Dependant’s Pass will be cancelled as well.

 This can create a desperate situation for the spouse when the children are still in Singapore and when the divorce proceedings are still ongoing.